-> - A garden hose to wash away any residue
+- An expandable water hose to wash away any residue

-> The following tips will prove helpful when battling mites:
+The following tips will prove helpful when battling mites:

-> - Healthy red maple trees are at a lower risk of being infested by gall mites; the damage is also much lesser.
+- Healthy red maple trees are at a lower risk of being infested by gall mites; the damage is also much less.

-> - Wear protective gear at all times when spraying the tree.
+- Wear protective gear at all times when spraying the tree.

 - Use tarps to protect masonry and woodwork near the tree that you’re spraying, as lime sulfur can stain these severely.